 There’s no caveats, no if’s, and’s, or but’s, no fine print—just the command to submit and resist.

 If we’re doing hard things for God, we’re automatically a target for attack, and we will receive opposition from the enemy.
 But this doesn’t have to be something that scares us.
 We don’t have to cower or live in fear.
 That’s what Satan would want us to do, but not what God calls us to do.
-We’re victorious.
-We’re equipped.
+We’re equipped and victorious through Christ.
 We’re filled with God’s Holy Spirit and covered with the armor we need.
-God’s Words are a force to be reckoned with.
-With them in our hearts and on our lips, so are we.

 We’re not powerful in our own right or strength.
 On our own, we can’t fight at all—but because Jesus has already fought for us on the cross, we’re able to stand strong and live freely.On our own, we can’t fight at all—but because Jesus has already fought for us on the cross, we’re able to stand strong and live freely.
 Click To Tweet